United States Armed Forces School of Music: The Army School of Music

 The earliest formal training for U.S. Army musicians was at the "School of Practice for U.S.A.
 Field Musicians" at Fort Jay (then known as Fort Columbus), an infantry recruiting post on Governors Island in New York Harbor.
+Musicians were trained in fife and drum to signal soldiers that a specific activity was about to begin.
 A second, lesser known school was established at the western infantry recruiting post at Newport Barracks in Kentucky.
 Musical training was first held at this location in 1809, but training was not formalized at Governors Island until the mid-1830s.
 Between the end of the Civil War and the beginning of the 20th century, training was often sporadic and not standardized.

-In 1911, Frank Damrosch, director of the Institute of Musical Art (later renamed The Juilliard School), and Arthur A. Clappe, a graduate of the Royal Military School of Music, began a formal school for Army bandmasters at Fort Jay.
+In 1911, Frank Damrosch, director of the Institute of Musical Art (later renamed The Juilliard School), and Arthur A. Clappé, a graduate of the Royal Military School of Music, began a formal school for Army bandmasters at Fort Jay graduating its first class in 1913.
 By 1914, the school had added a course of basic musical training to the program of instruction.
-The school grew rapidly, along with Army bands as a whole, during World War I.
+The school grew rapidly, along with Army bands as a whole, during World War I, mainly through the efforts of General John J. "Blackjack" Pershing who wanted to see an increase in the number of military bands, that he thought were good for morale, and form a headquarters band for the AEF.
+Pershing also established a band school at Chaumont, France for the AEF.
+The headquarters band would become the namesake for "Pershing's Own."

 In February 1920, the Army Music School at Fort Jay was designated a Special Services School of the Army.
-In September 1921 the school was moved to the Army War College, Washington, D.C.
+In September 1921 the school was moved to the Army War College at Washington Barracks in Washington, D.C.
 This ended the affiliation with the Institute of Musical Art, which lasted 10 years and provided the Army with many outstanding leaders; among the school's graduates during the Fort Jay years was composer Percy Grainger.
-The school was closed by the Army in 1928.
+The school was closed by the Army on 29 February 1928.

 The Army re-opened the school and re-established a three-month warrant officer band leader training beginning 10 June 1941 by the Adjutant General and functioned under the supervision of the leader of the United States Army Band.
 It was originally located in the United States Army Band Barracks, Army War College and subsequently moved to Fort Myer, Virginia.
 Students were selected from enlisted men who had the following general qualifications: